dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 ---
-title: Deploying .NET Aspire apps using AZD (in depth guide)
+title: Deploy a .NET Aspire app to Azure Container Apps using AZD (in-depth guide)
 description: Learn how to use AZD to deploy .NET Aspire apps to Azure Container Apps. ms.date: 11/11/2023
-zone_pivot_groups: azure-development-tool
 ---

-# Deploying .NET Aspire apps using AZD (in depth guide)
+# Deploy a .NET Aspire app to Azure Container Apps using AZD (in-depth guide)

 The Azure Developer CLI (AZD) has been extended to support deploying .NET Aspire applications.
 Use this guide to walk through the process of creating and deploying a .NET Aspire application to Azure Container Apps using the Azure Developer CLI.

-## Creating .NET Aspire application from starter template
+## Create .NET Aspire app from starter template

 The first step is to create a new .NET Aspire application.
 In this example the `dotnet new` command is being used, although you can create the project Visual Studio as well.

 ```dotnetcli
 dotnet new aspire-starter --use-redis-cache -o AspireAzdWalkthrough